Real Chemistry snaps up Avant Healthcare, aims to ‘modernize’ medcomms

-Real Chemistry has acquired medical marketing agency Avant Healthcare to bolster its medical communications offering, the company announced Tuesday morning.
+SAN FRANCISCO: Real Chemistry has acquired medical marketing agency Avant Healthcare to bolster its medical communications offering, the company said on Tuesday morning.
 Financial terms were not disclosed.

-The acquisition, completed February 1, joins Avant’s full-service offerings — spanning data, digital and creative — with the HCP communications expertise of Real Chemistry, whose medical group will swell to some 450 employees across medcomms, med ed, medical affairs and scientific visualization.
+The acquisition, completed on February 1, joins Avant’s full-service offerings, spanning data, digital and creative, with the HCP communications expertise of Real Chemistry, whose medical group will swell to some 450 employees across medcomms, medical education, medical affairs and scientific visualization.

 Shankar Narayanan, CEO of Real Chemistry, said the deal not only strengthens his company’s medical capabilities but spurs their unification under one roof in a standalone organization.